-The Language spoken in the district is Humli Khas spoken by 84.38 per cent of the total population, while Lama Kham (closed to the Tibetan Language) is spoken by 15.32 per cent of the population.
+The Language spoken in the district is Humli Khas spoken by 84.38% of the total population, while Lama Kham (closed to the Tibetan Language) is spoken by 15.32 % of the population.
 It is believed that the Nepali language has its origins in Humli Khas.
-The religions in Humla are Hinduism (78.2 percent) and Buddhism (20.2 percent).
+The religions in Humla are Hinduism (78.2 %) and Buddhism (20.2 %).

-Humla has a domestic airport at Simikot, which is the only one way to be connected with Surkhet, Nepalgunj, and Kathmandu, the main cities of the country by air.
+Humla has a domestic airport at Simikot, which is the only one way out form here.It connect with Surkhet, Nepalgunj, and Kathmandu, the main cities of the country by air.
 Air distance between Nepalgunj and Simikot is 218 km.
 The Airport can only give services to small aircraft such as twin otter and helicopter due to its short runway.
 Air service depends on the weather of Humla and Nepalgunj , therefore, connections are neither regular nor reliable.

 The district is inaccessible by motor roads.
 The second and final option to reach Humla is by foot.
 If one wants to reach Simikot via land, s/he needs to go through Safebagar, a district headquarter of Achham District.
 It takes one day by bus from Nepalgunj to Safebagar.
 And, it needs 7 to 8 additional days of trekking to reach Simikot from there.
 However, it is very hard to follow this route due to the complex geographical condition of the region.
 A road from Tibet to Simikot is still under construction.
 It would be a milestone to link this remote area with the giant neighbour China.
 The construction works have started, but they are yet to be completed.
 So the people of Humla still dream to have access to the modern means of transportation.